 Here are some ways you can pass down your assets without a trust (or in addition to one.

 If you have in-force life insurance coverage when you die, the death benefit will be paid to the primary beneficiaries named in the policy.
-Life insurance benefits are tax-free if you paid your premiums with after-tax earnings, and they do not have to go through probate.
-A licensed expert at Policygenius can help you find a life insurance policy that fits your needs and budget.
+Life insurance benefits are tax-free, if you paid your premiums with after-tax earnings, and they do not have to go through probate — that makes life insurance an integral part of financial planning.

 You can name a beneficiary to your bank accounts, brokerage accounts, and retirement accounts.
 Payable- or transferable-on-death accounts do not go through probate.